campaign-layer/origin-sdk/README.md

 #### sendTelegramOTP

 `sendTelegramOTP(phoneNumber: string) => Promise<void>`
 The `sendTelegramOTP` method sends an OTP to the provided phone number via Telegram.
-The OTP can be used via the `linkTelegram` method to link the user's Telegram account to the Auth Hub.
+The OTP can be used via the `linkTelegram` method to link the user's Telegram account to Origin.

 ```js
 const { phone_code_hash } = await auth.sendTelegramOTP("+1234567890");